sfederic/VEngine/README.md

 VEngine uses DirectX 11 for 3D/2D rendering and DirectWrite + Direct2D for in-game UI.

+## FBX Importing

+VEngine uses the official FBX SDK to import models and animations.
+While not very robust, details can be gleamed in https://github.com/sfederic/VEngine/blob/7259295eb490466392d2f999852f023e92c7182a/VEngine/Code/Asset/FBXLoader.cpp

 ### Game UI

 For in-game UI, an immediate approach is used.
 An example in-game widget would be declared like so: